 - Ideally, give your hair 5-10 minutes to fully absorb the shampoo before styling, but it’s not necessary if you don’t have the time.

 - Remember not to over-apply as it can make your hair hard to work with and/or look chalky.

 No time to make your own dry shampoo?
-Check out our Holistic Essentials Dry Shampoo!
+Check out our premade Dry Shampoo!